patromi/tracardi-plugin-validator/README.md

-# Tracardi plugin
-# String Validator
+# Tracardi plugin: String Validator

 The purpose of this plugin is valide data.
 We need to specify a type of regex.
 We can choose from: